DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/teamforcapella/export/export-to-t4c.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Export a Capella model from your persistent workspace to a TeamForCapella server
+# Export a Capella Model from your Persistent Workspace to a TeamForCapella Server

 <!-- prettier-ignore -->
 !!! warning